GodOfProgramming/brefabs/README.md

 # Usage

-Define either a `Prefab` or a `StaticPrefab` and register it with the Plugin
+Define either a `Prefab` or a `StaticPrefab` and register it with the Plugin.

+See the [simple](examples/simple.rs) example for some usage.

 |  Bevy    |  Brefabs  |
 | -------- | --------- |